nsina7541/quest-submission/README.md

 2 auth - occurs in such cases, as well as I use "coercion" for the purpose of hyperlinks in the media.
 I practice re-authorization with any multi-purpose view target and also reapply it like

 ## Chapter5 Day 3
+Chapter 5 Day 3 - Creating an NFT Contract: Implementing the NonFungibleToken Standard (Part 3/3)

+-What does "force casting" with as! do?
+Why is it useful in our Collection?

+It brings get a generic NFT type to become a specfic NFT type.
+We don't want just any type of NFT in our collection, we only want CryptoPoops NFTs, so we need to make sure of this using force casting.

+-What does auth do?
+When do we use it?

+It give you an authorized reference.
+You use it with references, in order to autorize the downcast.

+-This last quest will be your most difficult yet.
+Take this contract.
+And add a function called borrowAuthNFT just like we did in the section called "The Problem" above:

+Capture d’écran, le 2022-06-01 à 10 55 25

+-Then, find a way to make it publically accessible to other people so they can read our NFT's metadata:

+Capture d’écran, le 2022-06-01 à 12 07 58

+-You will have to write all the transactions to set up the accounts, mint the NFTs

+Capture d’écran, le 2022-06-01 à 13 53 38

+Capture d’écran, le 2022-06-01 à 13 54 10

+-Then, run a script to display the NFTs metadata for a certain id:

+Capture d’écran, le 2022-06-01 à 13 55 11

+-Full Code:

+import NonFungibleToken from 0x02 pub contract CryptoPoops: NonFungibleToken {
+  pub var totalSupply: UInt64

+  pub event ContractInitialized()
+  pub event Withdraw(id: UInt64, from: Address?)
+  pub event Deposit(id: UInt64, to: Address?)

+  pub resource NFT: NonFungibleToken.INFT {
+    pub let id: UInt64

+    pub let name: String
+    pub let favouriteFood: String
+    pub let luckyNumber: Int

+    init(_name: String, _favouriteFood: String, _luckyNumber: Int) {
+      self.id = self.uuid

+      self.name = _name
+      self.favouriteFood = _favouriteFood
+      self.luckyNumber = _luckyNumber
+    }
+  }

+  pub resource interface MyCollectionPublic {
+    pub fun deposit(token: @NonFungibleToken.NFT)
+    pub fun getIDs(): [UInt64]
+    pub fun borrowNFT(id: UInt64): &NonFungibleToken.NFT
+    pub fun borrowAuthNFT(id: UInt64): &NFT
+  }

+  pub resource Collection: NonFungibleToken.Provider, NonFungibleToken.Receiver, NonFungibleToken.CollectionPublic, MyCollectionPublic {
+    pub var ownedNFTs: @{UInt64: NonFungibleToken.NFT}

+    pub fun withdraw(withdrawID: UInt64): @NonFungibleToken.NFT {
+      let nft <- self.ownedNFTs.remove(key: withdrawID)
+            ?? panic("This NFT does not exist in this Collection.") emit Withdraw(id: nft.id, from: self.owner?.address)
+      return <- nft
+    }

+    pub fun deposit(token: @NonFungibleToken.NFT) {
+      let nft <- token as! @NFT
+      emit Deposit(id: nft.id, to: self.owner?.address)
+      self.ownedNFTs[nft.id] <-! nft
+    }

+    pub fun getIDs(): [UInt64] {
+      return self.ownedNFTs.keys
+    }

+    pub fun borrowNFT(id: UInt64): &NonFungibleToken.NFT {
+      return &self.ownedNFTs[id] as &NonFungibleToken.NFT
+    }

+    pub fun borrowAuthNFT(id: UInt64): &NFT {
+      let ref = &self.ownedNFTs[id] as auth &NonFungibleToken.NFT
+      return ref as! &NFT
+    }

+    init() {
+      self.ownedNFTs <- {}
+    }

+    destroy() {
+      destroy self.ownedNFTs
+    }
+  }

+  pub fun createEmptyCollection(): @NonFungibleToken.Collection {
+    return <- create Collection()
+  }

+  pub resource Minter {

+    pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
+      return <- create NFT(_name: name, _favouriteFood: favouriteFood, _luckyNumber: luckyNumber)
+    }

+    pub fun createMinter(): @Minter {
+      return <- create Minter()
+    }

+  }

+  init() {
+    self.totalSupply = 0
+    emit ContractInitialized()
+    self.account.save(<- create Minter(), to: /storage/Minter)
+  }
+}